-Caustics for corrosion control, Chlorine for disinfection and iron removal, Potassium Permanganate for manganese removal, and Alum for filtration enhancement are added to our sources.
+Caustics for corrosion control, Chlorine for disinfection, and Potassium Permanganate for iron and manganese removal and filtration enhancement are chemicals added to our source water.
 These chemicals work very well to make tap water safe, but they can often affect the water's taste and odor.

 Consider the fact that the average cost for a gallon of bottled water from a store is \$1.50 and the average cost for that same gallon of safe tap water is \$0.004.
-The cleaner tasting bottled water cost 375 times more than the safe water coming out of the tap.
+The cleaner tasting bottled water cost 375 times more than the safe water coming from the tap.